Chidinma001/alx-system_engineering-devops/README.md

-a script that displays all users and their home directories, sorted by users.
+script that lists all the files with a .gif extension in the current directory and all its sub-directories.